Embed This Data

-Embed This Data

-Thailand’s top individual income tax rate is 37 percent, and its top corporate tax rate has fallen to 20 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden is equal to 16 percent of gross domestic income.
+The top personal income tax rate is 35 percent, and the top corporate tax rate is 20 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 16.5 percent of total domestic income.
 Government spending has amounted to 22.2 percent of total output (GDP) over the past three years, and budget deficits have averaged 0.1 percent of GDP.
-Public debt is equivalent to about 45 percent of the domestic economy.
+Public debt is equivalent to 43.1 percent of GDP.